jackdarker/TwineTest/README.md

 This is a Twine/Twee - testgame based on the setup from ChapelR/tweego-setup.
 Its not a real game but a testground.
+!
+See the wiki for further information about tweego/snowman !

 It features:
 - interactive fiction where you move through locations